-Our research is mostly funded by the Science and Technology Facilities Council (STFC), but we have also hosted Royal Society Fellows in the past and welcome applicants to the available schemes.
+Our research is funded by the Science and Technology Facilities Council (STFC), the Leverhulme Foundation, and other sources.
 We work at the forefront of nuclear theoretical physics, developing new tools that guide or complement nuclear experiments.
-Our research is computationally demanding and we exploit in-house High Performance Computing facilities as well as national resources like Distributed Research utilizing Advanced Computing (DiRAC).
+Some of our research is computationally demanding and we exploit in-house High Performance Computing facilities as well as national resources like Distributed Research utilizing Advanced Computing (DiRAC).
 Current projects include the development of quantum computation algorithms to solve the nuclear many-body problem, and the study of nuclear reactions in stellar enviroments taking the plasma background into account.

 The synergies between our group and the Experimental Nuclear Physics Group are an important feature.
 We provide a breadth and depth of expertise that enables the innovative exploitation of present radioactive- and stable-beam facilities, while developing theoretical capabilities and experimental equipment to enable the optimum use of future facilities.